MihailYa/word2vec-ext/README.md

 ## Requirements

-Python 3.6.0
+Python 3.9.0

+Recommended:
-pip install wheel
+`pip install wheel`

 ## Examples

 All the examples located in the `example` directory.

 Before running examples, install the dependencies:
 `pip install .`

 There are examples: